 Diagnostic and treatment services include:

-- Social language associated with Autism spectrum disorders
+- Social communication associated with Autism spectrum disorders

 - Language and literacy

-- Receptive language associated with developmental or acquired conditions
+- Receptive and/or expressive language associated with developmental or acquired conditions

 - Hearing Aid evaluation and interventions